DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-11-Lecture_pre.markdown

 ## Lecture video

+> “Warning - this video lecture from 2020 and will soon be updated for 2021.”

 ### Part 1 - History of sequencing and details of Illumina's 'Sequencing by Synthesis' (SBS) technology

 <iframe src="https://player.vimeo.com/video/408044306" width="640" height="268" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>